qb-creates/avr-bootloaders/bootloader-atmega1284/README.md

 # ATmega1284 Bootloader
-This repository contains a custom bootloader designed for ATmega1284 microcontrollers, enabling easy program uploads using USART communication.
+This repository contains a custom bootloader designed for the ATmega1284 microcontroller, enabling easy program uploads using USART communication.
 The design of this bootloader was intended for compatibility with the <a href="https://github.com/qb-creates/qbdude">QB.DUDE Utility</a>.

 ### Development Environment<a name="development"></a>
 - Developed using VS Code with the PlatformIO extension: https://docs.platformio.org/en/latest/what-is-platformio.html